Pregnancy SmartSiteTM

 Rubella, also known as the German measles, is an infection in which there is a rash on the skin.

-Congenital rubella is when a pregnant woman with rubella passes it to the baby that is still in her womb.
+Congenital rubella is when a pregnant woman with rubella passes it to her baby that is still in her womb (uterus).

 Causes